MaximoMoyer/Favorite-Projects-During-School/README.md

 # MyProjects

-This is a repository that shows a small selection of my ML, Web Development/scraping, and multi-class Java projects.
-If I had to chose one project for you to click on it would be Bitcoin_Transaction_Prediction or ChoreBot!
+This is a repository that shows a small selection of my favorite ML, Web Development/scraping, and multi-class Java projects from school.
+Please note these projects all had some code provided, though the majority of each project was developed by me.

 ## Projects in this repository